< Back to Topic

 Keep Hold of What You Love

-If you feel you need to make changes make sure you don’t cut out the things you love or are most talented at doing.
+If you need to make changes, ensure you don’t cut out the things you love or are most talented at doing.
 If you lose these, there is a risk that you will lose motivation and your sense of fulfilment.

 Ask yourself the following questions as a reminder

-• What aspects of your work help you to be at your happiest and why?
+• What aspects of your work help you be happiest and why?

 • What have you built your success on so far?